Why should performance-related pay be abolished?

 PRP undermines positive and supportive appraisal

-Teachers are less likely to open up about an issue or seek support if they think it could be used as evidence to stop them going up the pay scale.
+Teachers are less likely to speak up about an issue or seek support if they think it could be used as evidence to stop them going up the pay range.

 PRP discourages professional creativity and innovation